BennyZaBoi/chess-project/README.md

 * How did you apply it?
 Seperated displayBoard function form Chessboard and class and put it into its own ChessboardDisplay class.

 * How did this change help you write better code?
+Easier to distinguish what each board does, that way we won't get confused when we refer to a display class

 Update 2